-Geographical namies are used throughout the world as a geographic identification system and thus have potential to inter-relate and cross-reference disparate data sources, both spatial and non-spatial.
+Geographical names are used throughout the world as a geographic identification system and thus have potential to inter-relate and cross-reference disparate data sources, both spatial and non-spatial.
 Standardised geographical names are essential for effective communication between citizens, governments of all levels, decision-makers, and policy-makers.

-Geographical names are other used for geocoding and mapping.
-The geocoding use case consists of transforming an indirect location identifier (her a geographical name) into a direct location identifier defined by a set of coordinates.
-Geographical names are the most common, understandable, and widely used entry-point for broader searches for geographical data and information and are therefore, necessive as search criteria in gazetteers, geoportals, spatial data catalogues etc. Geographical names are also required for a wide range of topographical and thematic map output at any scale.
-They are necessary for a consistent communication and visualization of any Stof related sizes or action.
+Geographical names are often used for geocoding and mapping.
+The geocoding use case consists of transforming an indirect location identifier (here a geographical name) into a direct location identifier defined by a set of coordinates.
+Geographical names are the most common, understandable, and widely used entry-point for broader searches for geospatial data and information and are therefore, necessary as search criteria in gazetteers, geoportals, spatial data catalogues etc. Geographical names are also required for a wide range of topographical and thematic map output at any scale.
+They are necessary for a consistent communication and visualisation of any SDG related issue or action.

-Which sustainable development goals (SDGs) will it help to meet
+Which sustainable development goals (SDGs) will it help to me